Do expats from Ohio still need to pay state taxes?

 3) Register to vote

-Register to vote in your new location; it demonstrates your commitment to your new domicile.
+Register to vote in your new location; doing so demonstrates your commitment to your new domicile.

 4) Update documents